 In Canada & the northern USA, Shaw clients had been getting their channels from three different satellites.
 Shaw’s third satellite was launched in 2013 and has a much tighter beam footprint (wasting less signal with better focused beams that service only Canada with strong signals).
-This means the HD signals from Shaw’s newer 2013 Satellite (ANIK G1) CAN NOT BE RECEIVED in Mexico.
+This means some of the HD signals from Shaw’s newer 2013 Satellite (ANIK G1) may not be received in Mexico, especially after Oct.
+2019.

 Until recently, people in Mexico (illegally) filching Shaw signals got their Shaw Direct signals from the two older satellites (2004 & 2005 … Anik F2 & F1R).
 These 2 old satellites unintentionally bled (leaked) signal all the way through Mexico and just into northern Central America.
 That’s changing now as Shaw upgrades their service to meet Canadian law, gradually moving more HD channels to the new ANIK G1 satellite.

 **Even if you have a 600 series receiver, note that as Shaw upgrades channels, Shaw is moving them to their newer satellite that CAN NOT be received in Mexico.

 = = = = = = = = = = = = = = = = = = =

 Old Dish Network Changes:

 The changeover from Echostar 7 to Echostar 14 at the 119W satellite position has whacked some US Dish Network clients with a big stick, eliminating access to many channels across much of Mexico.
 There is nothing people in Mexico can do.**